Meeting Time: December 17, 2025 at 10:00am MST

 • Default_avatar

-Arcelia Isais about 1 month ago
+Arcelia Isais 5 months ago

 I grew up by Van Buren and 67th and I strongly support option 1.
 Over the years, I’ve seen the traffic conditions worsen to the point that it actively impacts people’s quality of life.
 People prefer staying home over driving one hour one way to run errands.
 West Phoenix deserves the same improved access to public transportation that’s been given to the East.
 I strongly encourage and ask that you choose to move forward with promptly building the light rail expansion without any delays.